-Management remains focused on maximizing stakeholder value principally by controlling costs, optimizing drill rig utilization, increasing productivity rates, continuing to focus on technology innovation, retaining key personnel maintaining strong health and safety standards, and evaluating opportunities to expand Orbit Garant's market presence both in Canada and abroad.
+Management believes the long-term outlook for the mining industry is positive and is encouraged by the Company's recent increase in business activity in Canada and internationally.
+Global demand for ferrous and non-ferrous metals, combined with depleting reserves, will eventually lead to increasing exploration and development activities by mining companies.
+Management remains focused on maximizing stakeholder value principally by controlling costs, optimizing drill rig utilization, increasing productivity rates, continuing to focus on technology innovation, retaining key personnel, maintaining strong health and safety standards, and evaluating opportunities to expand Orbit Garant's market presence both in Canada and abroad.

 Management believes the Company's proprietary computerized monitoring and control drilling technology will increasingly be an important contributor in reducing both labour and consumable drilling costs, enhancing driller productivity rates and improving safety.
-Orbit Garant currently has 24 drill rigs featuring its computerized monitoring and control technology, all of which are currently deployed on customer projects.
-To date, these next generation rigs have achieved a significant increase in productivity compared to that achieved using conventional drill rigs.
+Orbit Garant currently has 28 drill rigs featuring its computerized monitoring and control technology, all of which are currently deployed on customer projects.
+To date, these next generation drill rigs have achieved a significant increase in productivity compared to that achieved using conventional drill rigs.
 Orbit Garant's customers have responded positively to the improved performance and potential of the new drill rigs, which has led to renewals of underground drilling contracts for longer terms.